the-lazy-fox/SomPi/README.md

 ## Installation
 You can easily get a simple SomPi controller to manage your shaders with the following instructions:
-1. Install git and python
+1. Install dependencies
-`sudo apt-get update && sudo apt-get install git python`
+`sudo apt-get update && sudo apt-get install git python python-pigpio`
 2. Verify that everything is well installed
 `git --version && python --version`
 3. Then clone this lovely repository